JetBrains/kotlin/INTEROP.md

 </div>

-As in C, those reinterpret casts are unsafe and could potentially lead to subtle memory problems in an application.
+As is with C, these reinterpret casts are unsafe and can potentially lead to subtle memory problems in the application.

-Also there are unsafe casts between `CPointer<T>?` and `Long` available, provided by `.toLong()` and `.toCPointer<T>()` extension methods:
+Also there are unsafe casts between `CPointer<T>?` and `Long` available, provided by the `.toLong()` and `.toCPointer<T>()` extension methods:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>